CompassionAI/data-registry/champion_models/template.card.md

 Use this as a template to make cards for champion models.
 The file name is "_model-name_.card.md".

+There should be a corresponding set of training results added for the training run.
+Include the following boilerplate in the card header, without the blockquote:

+> The details of the training protocol are in the training results card.

 **NB:** Do _not_ put boilerplate here.
 The target audience is an expert on transformers and NLP.

 ## Purpose